Cees Links

-Cees Links (born in 1957 in Amsterdam, The Netherlands) is a Dutch entrepreneur and the founder and CEO of GreenPeak Technologies (2004), a fabless semiconductor company for Smart Home and Internet of things (IoT) applications, in 2016 sold to Qorvo Inc., a USA-based semi-conductor/technology company.
+Cees Links (born in 1957 in Amsterdam, the Netherlands) is a Dutch entrepreneur and the founder and CEO of GreenPeak Technologies (2004), a fabless semiconductor company for Smart Home and Internet of things (IoT) applications, in 2016 sold to Qorvo Inc., a USA-based semi-conductor/technology company.

 Career

 Upon graduation from the University of Twente in 1982, Links started his career at NCR Corporation.
-As product manager, he was responsible for the first concept development and launch of the world's first wireless LAN product in 1990, WaveLAN, a major innovation at that time.
+As product manager, he would have worked on the first concept development and launch of the world's first wireless LAN product in 1990, WaveLAN, a major innovation at that time.
 Throughout several acquisitions and divestitures (NCR, AT&T, Lucent Technologies and Agere Systems), Links continued his work in the wireless LAN area, which he turned into a multi-hundred million dollar business for Agere Systems.
-Links started as product manager, responsible for the initial Wi-Fi marketing and concept creation and in 1996 became general manager of the Wi-Fi business unit.
+Links became general manager in 1996 of the business unit.
 He directly closed the deal with Steve Jobs at Apple Computer in 1999 that ignited the growth of the wireless LAN industry.
-Through this deal, wireless LANs went on to become the standard communication feature as Wi-Fi is known today.

-Links has also been involved with wireless next-generation technology breakthroughs in the Zigbee Alliance, now the Connectivity Standards Alliance (CSA), and the IoT.
-From 1991 until 2002, Links was involved in the establishment of the IEEE 802.11 standardization committee and the Wi-Fi Alliance.
-He was also instrumental in helping to establish the IEEE 802.15 standardization committee to become the basis for the Zigbee/Thread/Matter sense and control networking technology and standardization.

-GreenPeak Technologies

-In 2004 Links founded GreenPeak Technologies (originally under the stealth name of Xanadu Wireless), where he was CEO.
-GreenPeak is a fabless semiconductor company with a strong focus on wireless for sense and control networks in Smart Home and Internet of Things applications.
-Links got the company launched and uniquely positioned in the market.
-He has grown the team to +100 people and accelerated growth.

-In May 2016, GreenPeak Technologies was acquired by Qorvo.